Wenzhi-Ding/Std_Country_Code/README.md

 # Standardize Country Code

-This project is to help social science research to standardize country code in multinational research.
+This project helps social science research standardize country codes in multinational research.
 We follow [ISO 3166-1](https://www.iso.org/iso-3166-country-codes.html) to standardize country identifiers.
 This list does not take any political or religious conflict into account.

-The list is now cross-sectional and I would like to develop it into a panel.
+The list is now cross-sectional, and I would like to develop it into a panel.

 Please feel free to contribute if you find any uncovered or wrong country name/number/code.
-You can either use pull request or send me email: wenzhi.ding@connect.hku.hk.
+You can either use a pull request or email me at wenzhi.ding@polyu.edu.hk.

 - **CountryName**: This dataset is the link table between country names and ISO 3166-1 Alpha-3 code.
-- CountryNumber: This dataset is the link table between ISO 3166-1 Numeric code and ISO 3166-1 Alpha-3 code.
+- CountryNumber: This dataset is the link table between the ISO 3166-1 Numeric code and ISO 3166-1 Alpha-3 code.
-- CountryISO2: This dataset is the link table between ISO 3166-1 Alpha-2 code to ISO 3166-1 Alpha-3 code.
+- CountryISO2: This dataset is the link table between the ISO 3166-1 Alpha-2 code and ISO 3166-1 Alpha-3 code.

-Please notice that I have some personal adjustments to keep the keys unique in each table.
-For example, Zaire and Congo share numeric code 180, but with different alpha code (ZR, ZAR and CD, COD).
-I only keep the present regime, which is (180, CD, COD).
+P.S.
+I have made some personal adjustments to keep the keys unique in each table.
+For example, Zaire and Congo share the numeric code 180 but with different alpha codes (ZR, ZAR, CD, COD).
+I only keep the present regime (180, CD, COD).

 ## How to Use

-In this way, you can always get the most updated version of country code link tables.
+You can get the most updated country code link table version in the following ways:

 ### Python